Shunzo Ohno

 Shunzo Ohno (大野 俊三, Ōno Shunzō) is a Japanese trumpeter, composer and arranger.

 In 1974 Ohno accepted Art Blakey's offer and went to the U.S. He made recordings in cooperation with famous musicians, and some of his songs sold very well.
 He played active parts as a member of MACHITÖ Y SUS AFROCUBANAS and became known in Europe and South America.
 In 1984, he won a Grammy Award for his album Machito and His Salsa Big Band.
 Four years later, he also won for Live at Sweet Basil.
-Ohno was involved in a traffic accident in 1988 which made him stop playing the trumpet, but he later recovered.
-In 2014, he became the first Japanese jazz player to win the Grand Prize of the International Songwriting Competition, for his song "Musashi".
+Ohno was a passenger in an automobile accident in 1988 severing his lip, concussion, and broke teeth.
+He had to take months to re establish his embouchure to play trumpet 3 months later he played on the Buster Williams 'Something More" album with Herbie Hancock, Wayne Shorter, and Al Foster.
+In 2014, he won the Grand Prize in the International Songwritting Competition.
+The first Jazz artist to win the Grand Prize and became the first Japanese composer/musician to win the Grand Prize The song is one of his most well known compositions, "Musashi".

 Biography

 Ohno Shunzo was born in Gifu Prefecture in 1949.

 He started enjoying music when he was 13.
-When he was 17, he was absorbed in the jazz music, playing in Clubs and Nightclubs featuring big bands After one year, he came out as a professional jazz trumpeter.
-By the time he was 20, he became one of the top jazz trumpeter in Japan.
-In 1974, he met jazz drum master and Band Leader, Art Blakey.
-He invited Shunzo to join him in New York City.
-Upon arriving in NYC, he began to tour with Art Blakey and The Jazz Messengers, Roy Haynes, Norman Connors, and later with Wayne Shorter, Larry Coryell, Buster Williams and performances with Herbie Hancock. (shunzoohno.com, Shunzo Ohno Official Site) (NYnoissennde24nen zyazuman Ohno Shunzo, ganwokoete, 1998) Afterwards, he succeeded in playing with Blakey, and, as a member of Dance of Magic, You are my Starship which Norman Connors represent, he participated in the world tour for three years.
-Also, as a member of Machito and his AfroCuban Orchestra, he participated in all American tours or South American tours.
-In those days, many drugs were in fashion and Ohno was also addicted to drugs.
-He wasted almost all of his pay on drugs.
-However, thanks to his wife's help, he got over this problem.
+When he was 17, he was absorbed in the jazz music, playing in Clubs and Nightclubs featuring big bands By the time he was 19, he was recognied as one of the top jazz trumpeter in Japan.
+In 1973, drum master and Band Leader, Art Blakey invited Shunzo to join him while in Japan and then in New York City.
+Upon arriving in NYC, 1974 he began to tour with Art Blakey and The Jazz Messengers,and played with Roy Haynes, Norman Connors,"You are my Starship" with Phyliis Hyman.
+Soon after he toured with Wayne Shorter, Larry Coryell, Buster Williams, Gil Evans, Machito, Hector LaVoe and special performances with Herbie Hancock. (shunzoohno.com, Shunzo Ohno Official Site) Also, as a member of Machito and his AfroCuban Orchestra, he participated in all American tours or South American tours.